katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

     Only add the translations that are different from the defaults.
 For example, if your language is left-to-right, don't add the `direction` translation, as English is also left-to-right.
-The following translations are for technical purposes, and __should not be updated__.
+The following translations are for technical purposes and __should not be updated__.
 If they're missing from your language, it's for a good reason:

     - `search.config.lang`